xen-project/xen/docs/misra/deviations.rst

        If no bits are set, 0 is returned.
      - Tagged as `safe` for ECLAIR.

+   * - R11.9
+     - __ACCESS_ONCE uses an integer, which happens to be zero, as a compile time check.
+The typecheck uses a cast.
+The usage of zero or other integers for this purpose is allowed.
+     - Tagged as `deliberate` for ECLAIR.

    * - R13.5
      - All developers and reviewers can be safely assumed to be well aware of the short-circuit evaluation strategy for logical operators.